 Guppies should be kept in groups of at least 3 or more.
 If you are keeping both males and females, keep at least 2 or 3 females for every male.
 This will give the females a break from all the attention.

-How many times a day should I feed guppies?
+How many times a day should I feed them?

 Guppies can be fed just once a day.
 These fish will spend much of their time foraging in the aquarium for algae and other food sources.
 Guppy fry will benefit from more frequent feeding, however.